AriFordsham/nix-gripes/README.md

 - Nix uses a programming language to configure builds.
 I want to configure my build files from a configuration file, not a programming language.

+  Whilst developers just want to tell the build system what they want and have it get out of their way, Nix insists in combining the _what_ of configuration with the _how_.
+This both obscures the programmer's intent and leads to unnecesary verbosity.
+Compare a typical `flake.nix` with an NPM `package.json`.

   - Getting anything done in this language is immensely difficult.
 [Blame for this can be assigned to various places](https://www.haskellforall.com/2022/08/stop-calling-everything-nix.html), but the point remains that Nix as it stands has a severe usability problem